Home BrittanyA getaway to Bénodet in Brittany

 _

-Where to have a coffee in a nice setting in Bénodet?
+Where to have coffee in a nice setting in Bénodet?
 Concept 8

-This decor/cafe shop opened in 2020 and offers decor products with a mix of vintage and contemporary items.
-It is also the right place to drink a coffee or eat a little treat on the colorful terrace of the establishment which overlooks the market square.
+This decor/cafe boutique, opened in 2020, offers decor products with a mix of vintage and contemporary items.
+It’s also the right place to drink a coffee or eat a little treat on the establishment’s colorful terrace overlooking the market square.

 To taste: have a tea time or coffee time with a smoothie, tea/coffee, and macarons.